 One way our team provides additional support is through our discussion board for teens.
 Other teens with diabetes may be going through similar things and this is a safe place where teens can ask questions and find out how others are dealing with diabetes.
 Plus, as a teen with diabetes, you may have a suggestion for someone else’s problem.

 Parents of teens have challenges too.
 For them we have a discussion board for parents as well as a support group of Joslin teens.

 We run groups for teens and young adults with type 1 diabetes to help them meet others and share their experiences.
 The groups are run by Jessica T. Markowitz, Ph.D., a clinical psychologist who works in the Pediatric, Adolescent, and Young Adult Section at Joslin.
 Click here for more information

 Tours of Fenway Park

-For more information or if you want to reserve a spot in an upcoming program, please call the pediatric clinic at:
+For more information, please call the pediatric clinic at: